-Biotechnology’s introduction into the wheat crop is necessary to increase productivity, attract acres back to the crop and feed a growing global population in a sustainable way.
+The eventual introduction of biotechnology into the wheat crop is necessary to increase productivity, attract acres back to the crop and feed a growing global population in a sustainable way.

 NAWG and U.S. Wheat Associates are grower-governed and grower-funded organizations leading the efforts to add biotechnology to the tools used by breeders to improve wheat varieties.
 We are supportive of the technology because our grower-leadership understands what’s at stake for wheat producers and the industry.
 And, we are committed to working with players throughout the wheat chain, as well as our domestic and international customers, to demonstrate support for the technology and ensure key milestones are met before any trait is introduced into the market.

-NAWG supports voluntary labeling of food products that is consistent with U.S. law and international trade agreements and is truthful and not misleading (see our policy statement here).
-The American Medical Association reached a similar conclusion after reviewing the issue, stating, “AMA believes that as of June 2012, there is no scientific justification for special labeling of bioengineered foods, as a class, and that voluntary labeling is without value unless it is accompanied by focused consumer education.”
+NAWG supports H.R.
+1599, the Safe and Accurate Food Labeling Act, that would create a national, science-based labeling standard for foods containing genetically modified organisms (GMOs) and is consistent with our policy supporting voluntary labeling of these foods (see our policy statement here).
+The American Medical Association reached a similar conclusion in June 2012 after reviewing the issue, stating, “, there is no scientific justification for special labeling of bioengineered foods, as a class, and that voluntary labeling is without value unless it is accompanied by focused consumer education.”

 Trilateral Statement of Support